 \section{Composition}

-The depth of maximum, $X_{\rm max}$, of extensive air-shower profiles is the key estimate of the mass composition of UHECRs.
-The results of $X_{\rm max}$ measurements in the energy range between 10$^{18.2}$ eV and 10$^{19.1}$ eV based on the TA hybrid events observed over 10 years were shown in Fig.~\ref{fig:TA-Xmax-ave-width} together with MC predictions of QGSJET II-04~\cite{bib:QGSJET-II-04} proton, helium, nitrogen, and iron~\cite{bib:TAcompostion-2019}.
-We need more statistics to clarify the feature above 10$^{19}$ eV.
-The proton and helium models appear to agree with the data within systematic uncertainties.
+The depth of shower maximum, $X_{\rm max}$, of extensive air-shower profiles is the key estimate of the mass composition of UHECRs.
+The results of $X_{\rm max}$ measurements in the energy range between 10$^{18.2}$ eV and 10$^{19.1}$ eV based on the TA hybrid events observed over 10 years are shown in Fig.~\ref{fig:TA-Xmax-ave-width} together with MC predictions of QGSJET II-04~\cite{bib:QGSJET-II-04} for proton, helium, nitrogen, and iron primaries~\cite{bib:TAcompostion-2019}.
+We need more statistics to clarify the feature of $X_{\rm max}$ above 10$^{19}$ eV, for example, to more accurately measure the values of the mean $X_{\rm max}$ and the width of $X_{\rm max}$.
+The model predictions for proton and helium primaries appear to agree with the data within systematic uncertainties.

 The $X_{\rm max}$ above 10$^{15.3}$ $-$ 10$^{18.3}$ eV was measured using the TALE FD data and a change in the elongation rate was observed at an energy of $\sim$10$^{17.3}$ eV~\cite{{bib:TALEcomposition}}.
 The $X_{\rm max}$ was measured using the TALE hybrid data collected over a period of 2.5 years in the energy range 10$^{16.6}$ $-$ 10$^{18.4}$ eV~\cite{bib:TALEhybridspectrum-isvhecri2022}.
 Figure~\ref{fig:TALEcomposition} shows the mean $X_{\rm max}$ as a function of the cosmic-ray energy.
 The systematic uncertainty on $X_{\rm max}$ is less than 16 g/cm$^2$.
-Reconstruction bias of about $-$10 g/cm$^{-2}$ is not corrected.
-We can see a break point at $\sim$10$^{17}$ eV, which is likely correlated with the observed break ($\sim$10$^{17}$ eV) in the TALE energy spectrum~\cite{bib:TALEspectrum}.
-The mean $X_{\rm max}$ from the TALE hybrid data appears to connect the TA mean $X_{\rm max}$ smoothly above 10$^{18}$ eV.
+The result is not corrected for a bias of about $-$10 g/cm$^2$.
+We can see a break point at $\sim$10$^{17}$ eV, which is likely correlated with the observed softening ($\sim$10$^{17}$ eV) in the TALE energy spectrum~\cite{bib:TALEspectrum}.
+The values of the mean $X_{\rm max}$ and the slope of the $X_{\rm max}$ elongation ratio for the TALE hybrid analysis are consistent with those for the TA hybrid analysis at around 10$^{18.2}$ eV.

 The composition information was also derived by the Boosted Decision Trees (BDT) method using 16 composition sensitive signals from 12 years of TA SD data~\cite{ref:SDcomposition-icrc2021}.
-The measured mean logarithmic cosmic-ray atomic number $<ln A>$ shows no significant energy dependence above 1 EeV and $<ln A>$ = 0.90 $\pm$ 0.05(stat.) $\pm$ 0.30(syst.) with QGSJET II-04 model.
+The measured mean logarithmic cosmic-ray atomic number $<ln A>$ shows no significant energy dependence above 1 EeV and $<ln A>$ = 0.90 $\pm$ 0.05(stat.) $\pm$ 0.30(syst.) with the QGSJET II-04 model.